-- The current plan consists of 17 tactical initiatives aligning to 4 branch strategic goals. - Of all 17 tactical initiatives: 2 projects are complete; 12 are projected to continue into 2017; and 3 have not yet begun and have been deferred for consideration in the next Tactical Plan. - ITAC is using workstreams to complete 7 initiatives.
+- The current plan consists of 17 tactical initiatives aligning to 4 branch strategic goals. - Of all 17 tactical initiatives: 1 project is complete; 1 is near completion; 12 are projected to continue into 2017; and 3 have not yet begun and have been deferred for consideration in the next Tactical Plan. - ITAC is using workstreams to complete 7 initiatives.